-- 10. Gambling or conducting any illegal activity; - 11.
-Posting personal views on social, political, religious or other nonbusiness related matters; - 12.
-Creating and/or forwarding messages, jokes, etc., which violate School Board harassment policies and/or create an intimidating or hostile environment. - VI.
-The e-mail system and the hardware are owned by the District and are intended for District business use.
-Minor personal use of e-mail and the internet by school district employees is acceptable, but should not interfere or conflict with District business. - VII.
+- IX.
 District business conducted by e-mail must be done using the e-mail account that the district supplies.
-When an employee conducts official business of the District via e-mail, the employee must retain a copy of the e-mail including attachments in paper form or store these documents electronically on district owned equipment in accordance with the Florida Public Records law and the District Records Management Manual. - VIII.
-Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student. - IX.
+When an employee conducts official business of the District via e-mail, the employee must retain a copy of the e-mail including attachments in paper form or store these documents electronically on district owned equipment in accordance with the Florida Public Records law and the District Records Management Manual. - X. Failure to adhere to this policy may result in suspending or revoking the offender's privilege of access to the network and other disciplinary action up to and including termination of the employee or expulsion in the case of a student. - XI.
 Any student shall be exempt from accessing the internet upon request in writing from the parents, as defined by Florida Statutes, to the principal.
 The request for exemption shall expire at the end of each school year.
-It shall be the responsibility of the parent to renew the request yearly. - X. The District reserves the right to monitor and/or retrieve the contents of e-mail messages for legitimate reasons such as, but not limited to, ensuring the integrity of the system, complying with investigations of wrongful acts, or recovering from a system failure. - XI.
-District employees' and students' passwords are confidential, and in order to maintain network security, employees/ students shall: - A. Change passwords at least four (4) times a year, or whenever the employee feels his/her password may have been compromised; - B. Use passwords that contain letters and numbers and that are difficult to guess, or - C. Type in passwords at each log in.

-- D. Employees shall not share passwords and shall not set passwords to an automatic log in mode. - E. It may become necessary to know employee or student passwords for maintenance purposes.
+It shall be the responsibility of the parent to renew the request yearly. - XII.
+The District reserves the right to monitor and/or retrieve the contents of e-mail messages for legitimate reasons such as, but not limited to, ensuring the integrity of the system, complying with investigations of wrongful acts, or recovering from a system failure. - XIII.
+District employees' and students' passwords are confidential, and in order to maintain network security, employees/ students shall: - A. Change passwords at least four (4) times a year, or whenever the employee feels his or her password may have been compromised; - B. Use passwords that contain letters and numbers and that are difficult to guess; - C. Type in passwords at each log in. - D. Employees shall not share passwords and shall not set passwords to an automatic log in mode. - E. It may become necessary to know employee or student passwords for maintenance purposes.
 Only authorized computer maintenance personnel will be allowed to know passwords.
-Upon completion of the maintenance activity, the user will need to change their password. - XII.
+Upon completion of the maintenance activity, the user will need to change his or her password.

+XIV.
 All Web sites representing any District employee pursuant to their official District role and duties must have their Web site hosted on a school district file server.
 File server space, Web site design software, and technical assistance are provided to school district employees to facilitate posting of District business-related Web pages.
 Using free or paid outside Web servers for public dissemination of District business is not permitted.

-HISTORY: REVISION(S): 12/06/05, 05/01/07, 02/05/08,
+REVISION(S): 12/06/05, 05/01/07, 02/05/08, 10/21/08, 08/25/09, 07/13/10, 08/09/11, 02/07/12, 06/05/12